The Third Secret (film): Critical reception

+The Monthly Film Bulletin wrote: "Distressingly but understandably at a loss with much of Robert L. Joseph's aimless and obscure scenario, Crichton does what he can to keep up visual interest on the psychological thriller level.
+The curious result is an agitated assortment of styles embroidering a film which never comes to grips with what it appears to be talking about.
+To judge from the strange interlude with Paul Rogers ... we are meant to learn some home truths about schizophrenia, paranoia, psychotics and the like.
+Numberless accusations and implications follow, but we remain uninstructed even after the murderer's identity has been noisily disclosed.
+Stephen Boyd sees it through with an appropriate air of puzzled innocence, quite acceptably accompanied by a maturing Pamela Franklin; in vignette appearances, Jack Hawkins and Diane Cilento battle valiantly against cruel mishandling and impossible lines.
+Richard Attenborough transforms the film for a few brief moments by making the utmost of his completely irrelevant role as the art dealer; he achieves a portrait both amusing and pathetic of a weak but vain man struggling desperately to justify his existence.
+Alas, nothing else is so good.
+Despite its superficially intriguing oddities ... this is an unappealing and irritatingly muddled scribble of a film, thoroughly lacking in suspense, veracity and justification."

 Howard Thompson of The New York Times wrote that the film "is recommended only to practitioners, patients and other moviegoers with a wry sense of humor.
 For in probing Freudian motivations and behavior to solve a crime, the picture obliquely strings out like a strand of loose spaghetti."
 He added: "[It] uncoils and meanders so deviously and pretentiously, and the dialogue slips into such metaphorical mishmash that the result is more often exasperating than entertaining – or convincing.
 The music, telegraphing dire things to come, is an atonal teaser."
 He concluded "[It] presses so hard for conversational effect and mood that simple suspense occurs only toward the end.
 The denouement is a good, logical shocker – unsurprising if you study the smoothest talker of the lot."

 Variety called the film "an engrossing, if not altogether convincing, mystery melodrama of the weighty psychological school."

 TV Guide rated the film 2½ out of four stars and commented: "The episodic, talky drama has some moments that overcome the script's deficiencies, but the film tends to be pretentious and deliberately obtuse.
 The performances are only adequate.
 Franklin is particularly good, however, as the troubled young girl."